-There are five different types of filters to use in your custom feeds: behaviour, acquisition, company info, Leadfeeder activities, and CRM activities (if a CRM integration is set up).
+There are five different types of filters to use in your custom feeds.
+They are grouped in segments including behaviour, acquisition, company info, Leadfeeder activities, and CRM activities (if a CRM integration is set up).
 Depending on the selected filter, it can either include or exclude leads and supply the desired leads to a custom feed.
 Below are the feed types and options, as well as some definitions and use case examples that may help you create your perfect custom feeds.

 Definition: Any name registered in the DNS is a domain name.
 You can think of it as the home for a website.
 For example Leadfeeder.com is the domain for https://www.leadfeeder.com/product/

-Example: If you have multiple GA views but want to see the leads for individual sites you could use this filter to set up custom feeds for each domain.
+Example: If you have multiple sites but want to see the leads for individual sites you could use this filter to set up custom feeds for each domain.

 First visit occurred

-Definition: The first timestamp is the time of the first visit by a user or the time when the Google Analytics cookie was first set for the user.
+Definition: The first timestamp is the time of the first visit by a user or the time when the Tracker cookie was first set for the user.